iccaving/icccsite/template.md

 Thumbr: same but the right thumbnail

-Author: The authors of the article, seperated by commas e.g. "Stores Gnomes, Stores Mice"
+Authors: The authors of the article, seperated by commas e.g. "Stores Gnomes, Stores Mice"

 Cavepeeps: A list of the trips that happened.
 Normal trips and through trips supported.
 Format as below:
 DATE=YYYY-MM-DD; CAVE=Cave 1; PEOPLE=Person 1, Person 2, Person 3, Person 4;